 Right now, Seattle is making as serious a commitment to transit as any city in the nation.
-Recently, Streetfilms got to take a tour of the newest addition to the city’s network -- the 13-station Link Light Rail, which opened in mid-2009.
+Recently, Streetfilms got to take a tour of the newest addition to the city’s network —

 We’d like to thank everyone who talked to us for this shoot, especially Bruce Gray from Sound Transit, and Andrew Schmid for arranging it all.
 And of course a big shout out to the intrepid scribes over at Seattle Transit Blog, who cover the local transportation scene with zeal and gusto.